 The ResQmat can be stored in a cupboard or with other emergency equipment.
 It can be taken to a patient if an emergency evacuation is needed, particularly in a multi-story building when lifts cannot be used in case of a fire.
 To use, simply take the ResQmat to the patient, remove the strap that is around the ResQmat and un-fold the ResQmat.

-These are only some suggested ways of getting the patient onto the ResQmat.
+Below are some suggested ways of getting the patient onto the ResQmat.
 Your manual handling advisor may have a better suggestion for this task.

 When putting the patient on top of the ResQmat, place their head on the pillow with their shoulders close to the edge of the pillow.
 The oversize pillow is to protect the patient's head when going around corners or if descending down stairs head first.

-If the patient is in bed, 'log roll' the patient to place the ResQmat under them.
-It is better to place the side of the ResQmat with the soft Velcro under the patient.
-If the side with the red shortening strap is tucked in first under the patient the red shortening strap may catch underneath the patient.
+If the patient is in bed: 'log roll' the patient to place the ResQmat under them.
+It is better to place the side of the ResQmat with the soft Hook and Loop Tape under the patient.
+If the side with the red shortening strap is tucked in under the patient first, the red shortening strap may catch underneath the patient.

-When the patient is on the ResQmat, firmly wrap the sides of the ResQmat over the patient and secure the Velcro hook section onto the opposite side.
+When the patient is on the ResQmat: firmly wrap the sides of the ResQmat over the patient and secure the Hook Tape section onto the opposite side.
 Start nearest the feet.
 Make sure the red shortening strap is clear of the patient's feet.

 There is a second pulling strap located under the pillow and this can be used to help lower someone from a bed or if it is necessary, to pull from the head end of the ResQmat.
-This strap can be used to help the descent if going down stairs; on stair landings; turning around corners etc. In most evacuations this pulling strap will be kept out of the way, by storing it under the pillow.
+This strap can be used to help the descent if going down stairs, on stair landings or turning around corners, etc. In most evacuations this pulling strap will be kept out of the way, by storing it under the pillow.
 As there is less strain to pull from the foot end, only use the head pulling strap if necessary.